 Minimizes Pressure Ulcers

-This tells you the percentage of residents that suffered from a pressure ulcer.
-Pressure ulcers, also known as bed sores, are routinely the result of patients staying in one position for too long.
-Better nursing care reduces the percentage of residents in a nursing home who sustain pressure ulcers.
+This is the percentage of patients who suffered from a pressure ulcer.
+Pressure ulcers, which are also referred to as bed sores, are often caused by residents not being moved frequently enough.
+Better nursing protocols reduces the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls